Oops and Daisies

 With less hours for me to “clock” in, since I mainly work during nap/quiet time or at night, I’ve learned to be more productive.
 That often means time blocking (read more about that here), and now using my bullet journal to keep myself organized.
 (Read about how to set up a bullet journal here).

 Now when it’s work time, I open up my bullet journal or Google calendar and I’ve planned out what I’m going to be working on for that day.
 No wasting time!
 Or, at least wasting less.
-And maybe even more importantly, it’s helped me be present more in daily life.
+And, even more importantly, this process has helped me be present more in daily life.
 While I’m playing with my kids, I’m not thinking (as much) of what sort of work I’ll be working on later, because I have it planned out in advance.

 My Office Is Wherever I Want it to Be